 Transport Data Indicate whether or not any data to complete this screen is available for the infant.
-The rest of the fields will Available be activated only if the selection is "yes" (mandatory field).
-Distance of Refers to the distance between the referring (departing) hospital and the destination (arriving) hospital, one transport way, entered in km.
+The rest of the fields will Available activated only if the selection is "yes" (mandatory field).
+Distance of fers to the distance between the referring (departing) hospital and the destination (arriving) hospital, one transport way, entered in km.
 If distance is unavailable, approximate the distance for both ground and air transport.
-Departure date Date of transport from the transferring NICU.
+Select N/A if information is unknown.
+(Mandatory field) Departure date Date of transport from the transferring NICU.
 If transport occurred over midnight (i.e. two days) record the /Departure time date that transport began Also record the time at which the transport team left the departing hospital.
 Do not from transferring record the time at which the transport team first arrived at the departing hospital.
-Note: the time at NICU transport team first begins recording vitals is NOT necessarily the departure time.
-If at midni 00:00 (where midnight (00:00) is the first minute of a new day; for example: 23:59 on Jan 3 rd and 00:00 on Jan 4 th is 1 minute later).
-If unknown leave blank.
-Date of transport / Date of transport into the study NICU and the time at which the transport team arrives at the receiving Arrival time hospital and vitals are being taken by your study hospital.
+Note: the time at which the NICU transport team first begins recording vitals is NOT necessarily the departure time.
+If at midnight, record as 00:00 (where midnight (00:00) is the first minute of a new day; for example: 23:59 on Jan 3 rd and 00:00 on Jan 4 th is 1 minute later).
+Select N/A if information is unknown.
+(Mandatory field) Date of transport / Date of transport into the study NICU and the time at which the transport team arrives at the receiving Arrival time hospital and vitals are being taken by your study hospital.
 This time is often analogous to the admission time.
+Select N/A if information is unknown.
+(Mandatory field)

 Mode of transport Record mode of transport as air or ground.
-Indicate both methods of transport by checking both boxes if applicable.
+Indicate both methods of transport by checking both boxes if wiode of transport applicable.
 Select unknown if information is not available.
-Transport Team Score "yes" if there was clear use of a critical care transport team to transport the patient on arrival to your

-NICU for admission.
+T .
+T Transport Team Score "yes" if there was clear use of a critical care transport team to transport the patient on arrival to your NICU for admission.
 If "yes", select the name of transport team from the dropdown menu.
 Score "no" if personnel in attendance were not part of a specific critical care transport team.
 Critical Care Transport teams often have dedicated staff and specific transport team documentation forms.
 Do not use these fields for any critical care transport team used on departure of the patient from your NICU.
 Score "unknown" if information was not available.
-Team Personnel Record personnel in attendance throughout transport.
+(Mandatory field) Team Personnel Record personnel in attendance throughout transport.
 MD (Doctor), RN (Registered Nurse), RT (Respiratory Therapist) EMT (Emergency Medical Technician; paramedic), Clinical Nurse Specialist/Neonatal Nurse Practitioner (CNS/NNP), other or unknown.
 Indicate multiple types of personnel in attendance by checking multiple boxes.
 Select "other" if the personnel category did not fit into any of the available options.
 Select "unknown" if information about personnel was not available or unclear.
+(Mandatory field)